freifunk-berlin/firmware/README.md

 # Freifunk Firmware Berlin

 For the Berlin Freifunk firmware we use vanilla OpenWRT with additional patches and packages.
-The *scripts* dir has some util scripts to automate firmware creation and apply patches / integrate custom freifunk packages.
+The Makefile automates firmware creation and apply patches / integrates custom freifunk packages.
 All custom patches are located in *patches/* and all additional packages can be found at http://github.com/freifunk/packages-berlin.